 Instructions for maintenance

-- Once weekly stir the mixture (microworms will naturally sit of the surface and need to be mixed to keep the culture fresh)
+- Stir the mixture weekly (microworms will naturally sit of the surface and need to be mixed to keep the culture fresh)

-- It is recommended to keep at least 2 cultures going at the same time in case one goes bad
+- We recommend to keep at least 2 cultures going at the same time in case one goes bad

 - 10 gram (seed a starter culture)

 - 100 gram (culture ready to harvest from)